Ekeneparody/Data-Science/README.md

 ## Why Data Science?

 ### I chose Data Science as a path in computer Science because i want to know how a machine learns and is able to predict information of users.
-In my personal opinion i feel its the best use in real world cases and it is widely used in various economic sectors across the world.
+I also want to use my knowledge in data science for my final year project in Bingham University, Karu.
+In my personal opinion i feel it is the best use in real world cases and it is widely used in various economic sectors across the world.
 Which is also a main reason for me to take it up as a profession.

 ### Workflow of my journey through Data Science